Acute myeloid leukemia: Diagnosis

 A complete blood count, which is a blood test, is one of the initial steps in the diagnosis of AML.
-It may reveal both an excess of white blood cells (leukocytosis) or a decrease (leukopenia), and a low red blood cell count (anemia) and low platelets (thrombocytopenia) can also be commonly seen.
+It may reveal an excess of white blood cells (leukocytosis) or a decrease (leukopenia), and a low red blood cell count (anemia) and a low platelet count (thrombocytopenia) can also be commonly seen.
 A blood film may show leukemic blast cells.
 Inclusions within the cells called Auer rods, when seen, make the diagnosis highly likely.
 A definitive diagnosis requires a bone marrow aspiration and biopsy.

-Bone marrow is examined under light microscopy, as well as flow cytometry, to diagnose the presence of leukemia, to differentiate AML from other types of leukemia (e.g. acute lymphoblastic leukemia), and to provide information about how mature or immature the affected cells are that can assist in classifying the subtype of disease.
+Bone marrow is examined under light microscopy, as well as flow cytometry, to diagnose the presence of leukemia, to differentiate AML from other types of leukemia (e.g. acute lymphoblastic leukemia), and to provide information about how mature or immature the affected cells are, which can assist in classifying the subtype of disease.
 A sample of marrow or blood is typically also tested for chromosomal abnormalities by routine cytogenetics or fluorescent in situ hybridization.
-Genetic studies may also be performed to look for specific mutations in genes such as FLT3, nucleophosmin, and KIT, which may influence the outcome of the disease.
+Genetic studies may also be performed to look for specific mutations in genes such as FLT3, nucleophosmin, and KIT, which may influence disease outcome.

-Cytochemical stains on blood and bone marrow smears are helpful in the distinction of AML from ALL, and in subclassification of AML.
+Cytochemical stains on blood and bone marrow smears are helpful in the distinction of AML from ALL, and in the subclassification of AML.
 The combination of a myeloperoxidase or Sudan black stain and a nonspecific esterase stain will provide the desired information in most cases.
 The myeloperoxidase or Sudan black reactions are most useful in establishing the identity of AML and distinguishing it from ALL.
 The nonspecific esterase stain is used to identify a monocytic component in AMLs and to distinguish a poorly differentiated monoblastic leukemia from ALL.

 The standard classification scheme for AML is the World Health Organization (WHO) system.
 According to the WHO criteria, the diagnosis of AML is established by demonstrating involvement of more than 20% of the blood and/or bone marrow by leukemic myeloblasts, except in three forms of acute myeloid leukemia with recurrent genetic abnormalities: t(8;21), inv(16) or t(16;16), and acute promyelocytic leukemia with PML-RARA, in which the presence of the genetic abnormality is diagnostic irrespective of blast percent.
 Myeloid sarcoma is also considered a subtype of AML independently of the blast count.
 The older French–American–British (FAB) classification, which is no longer widely used, is a bit more stringent, requiring a blast percentage of at least 30% in bone marrow or peripheral blood for the diagnosis of AML.

 Because acute promyelocytic leukemia has the highest curability and requires a unique form of treatment, it is important to quickly establish or exclude the diagnosis of this subtype of leukemia.
 Fluorescent in situ hybridization performed on blood or bone marrow is often used for this purpose, as it readily identifies the chromosomal translocation [t(15;17)(q22;q12);] that characterizes APL.
 There is also a need to molecularly detect the presence of PML/RARA fusion protein, which is an oncogenic product of that translocation.